vineetver/Topic-Modeling/README.md

 The dataset is from [webrobots. io](https://webrobots.io/indiegogo-dataset/).
 The dataset contains data from all the projects hosted on the Indiegogo platform.

 In this particular project, I implemented topic modelling on the project descriptions of all the projects hosted on Indiegogo.
-Topic modelling is used to cluster similar documents together.
+Topic modeling is used to cluster similar documents together.

 I used Latent Semantic Analysis (LSA) and  Latent Dirichlet Allocation (LDA) to cluster the project descriptions.